Political Science Department

 Political Science Department Statement on President Trump’s Executive Order 13769

-The Political Science Department of the University of Massachussetts Boston condemns, in the strongest possible terms, President Donald J. Trump’s Executive Order (EO) 13769 imposing a travel ban on all nationals of Iran, Iraq, Syria, Sudan, Yemen, Libya and Somalia.
+The Political Science Department of the University of Massachusetts Boston condemns, in the strongest possible terms, President Donald J. Trump’s Executive Order (EO) 13769 imposing a travel ban on all nationals of Iran, Iraq, Syria, Sudan, Yemen, Libya and Somalia.

 As scholars and students of politics at Boston’s only public, 4-year university, we feel a special obligation to raise our dissenting voice in objection to this racist, punitive ban.
 As Political Scientists, we recognize the dire, far-reaching, and institutional consequences of this ban.
-As Political Scientists at Umass Boston, we see only too well how this ban will directly affect the most vulnerable of our students, faculty, and staff.
+As Political Scientists at UMass Boston, we see only too well how this ban will directly affect the most vulnerable of our students, faculty, and staff.
 UMass Boston is the most diverse public institution of higher learning in New England.
 Many of our students, faculty, and staff hail from these seven countries, have family in these seven countries, and/or study and conduct research in these seven countries.
 This EO is therefore an assault not only on the people who work and study at UMass Boston, but also on the very notion of academic freedom.
 It creates undue obstacles for students, faculty, and researchers to come to UMass Boston at all.
 It prevents faculty from properly conducting their teaching and research, and limits our collaboration with educators, students, and researchers from these nations by restricting their entry to the US.
 Finally, the EO fuels ethnic, religious, and racial profiling in total violation of the values that inform our pedagogical mission, both in our department and at this university.

 The Political Science Department therefore stands in solidarity with all of our faculty, students, and staff affected by this unjust, discriminatory, and racist EO, and with every refugee and immigrant who has been negatively impacted and endangered.
 We re-iterate our commitment to study and research collaboratively with all people(s) and citizens of the world, and avow that no president, of whatever party, can or will deter us from this commitment.

 We furthermore celebrate and applaud the different on-campus and off-campus initiatives formed recently to defend vulnerable members of our communities, and commit ourselves to joining these efforts and taking concrete actions to protect the students, faculty, and staff whom this EO threatens.
-We will continue to raise our voices, and urge other departments on this campus and elsewhere to join us in actively resisitng the racism, xenophobia, Islamophobia, and anti-refugee policies emanating from the current presidential administration.
+We will continue to raise our voices, and urge other departments on this campus and elsewhere to join us in actively resisting the racism, xenophobia, Islamophobia, and anti-refugee policies emanating from the current presidential administration.

 Department of Political Science Faculty: